kivkivov/Celeste-Superdash-Resources/c-sides-and-fw/ch9a.md

 Dash Trigger Skip (Oilskip)

-DTS is much more important for Superdash not only because of the movement buff, but because it is much easier to skip the dash trigger.
+DTS is much more important for Superdash not only because of the SIGNIFICANTLY helpful movement buff, but because it is much easier to skip the dash trigger.
 I would recommend everyone on Version 1.4.0.0 to take a few minutes to learn it.

 1. Pause in front of Granny (rip).
 2. Pause buffer your "talk" button.
 Repause.